AdaCore/gnatstudio/docs/users_guide/projects.rst

 --------

-This page allows you to add Ada units stored in files with irregular or arbitrary naming conventions into you project.
-To take advantage of this ability you need to specify file name patterns.
-GPS will use these patterns to search for Ada units in each of source directories specified in :ref:`Source_Directories_Selection` page.
-Then GPS utilises gnatname tool to generate the required pragmas for a set of files.
+This page allows you to add Ada units stored in files with irregular or arbitrary naming conventions into your project.
+To do this, specify file name patterns.
+GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directories_Selection` page using the `gnatname` tool to generate the required pragmas for the set of files.
 Files with arbitrary naming convention are not compatible with naming scheme customization, so next page will be skipped.